 ERSTE Foundation brings “Democracy Workshops” to Montenegro

-ERSTE Foundation approached the Austrian parliament in 2010 with the idea of bringing the „Democracy Workshops“ to South Eastern Europe.
-And Montenegro was chosen as the first country to host these workshops.
+ERSTE Foundation – which runs programmes focussing on strengthening the democracies of Central and South Eastern Europe – approached the Austrian parliament in 2010 with the idea of bringing the „Democracy Workshops“ to South Eastern Europe.
+Montenegro was chosen as the first country to host this workshop.

 At the inauguration in Podgorica Erhard Busek, Chairman of ERSTE Foundation’s Advisory Board, said: “Democracy is not something you can establish just like that.
 You have to learn how it works.
 It is not so long since Montenegro – like almost all Eastern and South Eastern European countries after the fall of the Iron Curtain in 1989 – became a parliamentarian democracy.
 As in Austria, it is also essential here to address young citizens in an engaging manner and help them understand that a pluralistic society is the backbone of democratic decision-making processes and to encourage them to become part of these processes themselves.”

 ERSTE Foundation financed the implementation of the „Democracy Workshops“ in Podgorica with a total of EUR

 290,000 in 2011 and 2012 and managed its organisation.
 Together with the educational agency “Müllers Freunde”, which was responsible for the implementation, the foundation selected the renowned Montenegrin NGO Forum Youth and Non-formal Education (Forum MNE) following a call for proposals.
 The NGO, which has been working in youth education for several years, is in charge of holding the workshops.
 As part of a pilot phase, workshops have been taking place in Podgorica every day since October 2012, showing children and teenagers from 9 to 15 years interactively how modern democracies and parliaments function.